isc-projects/kea/doc/sphinx/arm/hooks.rst

 The option to which an action applies may be specified by either its numeric code or its name..
 At least the code or the name must be specified.
-The option space is the DHCPv4 or DHCPv6 spaces depending of the server where the hook library is loaded.
+The option space is the DHCPv4 or DHCPv6 spaces depending on the server where the hook library is loaded.
 Other spaces as vendor spaces could be supported in a further version.

 The library is available since Kea 1.7.1 and can be loaded in a